- Length 1.5 year full-time

 Upon successful completion, students will have the skills and knowledge to:

-- Critically apply theoretical and technical accounting knowledge and skills to evaluate complex accounting problems
+3. Critically apply advanced theoretical and technical accounting knowledge and skills to evaluate complex accounting problems in professional and research contexts.

-- Justify and communicate accounting advice and ideas in diverse collaborative contexts involving both accountants and non-accountants
+4. Justify and communicate accounting advice and ideas to both specialists and non-specialists.

-Students commencing the Master of Professional Accounting in 2016 as new students are required to study INFS7004 Accounting Information Systems as one of ten compulsory courses.
-Continuing students who transfer into the Master of Professional Accounting in 2016 have permission to count the former compulsory course INFS7040 Electronic Commerce for Managers towards their degree instead of INFS7004.
-A student who makes use of this permission needs to confirm with CPA Australia or other relevant professional accounting bodies that these will accept INFS7040 as well for the purpose of exemption assessment.
+- Students who commenced the Master of Professional Accounting in 2016 are required to study INFS7004 Accounting Information Systems as one of ten compulsory courses.
+Continuing students who transferred into the Master of Professional Accounting in 2016 have permission to count the former compulsory course INFS7040 Electronic Commerce for Managers towards their degree instead of INFS7004.
+A student who makes use of this permission needs to confirm with CPA Australia or other relevant professional accounting bodies that they will accept INFS7040 as well for the purpose of exemption assessment.

 A Bachelor degree or international equivalent with a minimum GPA of 5/7, and with courses in at least one of the following areas: